Kendall Jenner Stuns In Skimpy White Thong Bikini

 Kendall Jenner flaunted her flawless figure on social media this week in a new ad campaign for her clothing line, Kendall and Kylie, which she owns with her younger sister, Kylie Jenner.

-On Monday, Kendall Jenner is seen in the gorgeous black and white photo as she wore a skimpy white bikini top that put her flat belly and toned tummy on full display.
+On Monday, Kendall was seen in the gorgeous black and white photo as she wore a skimpy white bikini top that put her flat belly and toned tummy on full display.
 She also donned a pair of high-waisted, thong bottoms that flaunted her curvy backside.

 The Keeping Up with the Kardashians star wore a large sunhat, which she grabbed with both of her hands as she looked out over the ocean and clear sky.
 A person paragliding can also be seen in the distance as Kendall looked on.